FitsAir

 FITS Aviation (Pvt) Limited, DBA FitsAir (formerly known as ExpoAir), is a Sri Lankan airline.
-It operates scheduled passenger services within Sri Lanka, as well as international cargo flights to several cities in the Middle East, Asia and Africa, and also operates charter flights to India.
-The company slogan is Friend In The Skies...
+It operates scheduled passenger services within Sri Lanka, as well as international flights to several cities in the Middle East, Southeast Asia and Africa, and also operates charter flights to India.
+The company slogan is Friend In The Skies.
+FitsAir is a subsidiary of Aberdeen Holdings (Pvt) Ltd, a diversified conglomerate headquartered in Sri Lanka.